-In any type of multifamily housing — be it apartment buildings, student housing or military housing — the safety of your tenants is an ongoing point of concern.
+In any type of multifamily housing — be it apartment communities, student or military housing — the safety of your residents is an ongoing point of concern.
 Without proper security measures in place, if someone becomes a victim of a crime while on your property, that person could potentially hold your company legally responsible on the grounds of premises security liability.

 Simply put, premises security liability means that as a property owner/manager, you are expected to have reasonable security measures in place, and if you are found negligent on that front, you could be legally liable for any harm or damage deriving from a crime.
 This article in Justia explains further:

 “An injured person is able to bring a negligent security suit based on the duty imposed on landowners and possessors of property to offer reasonable security measures and protect lawful visitors from foreseeable crimes of third parties.
 Negligent security assumes that the crime could have been prevented or at least made less likely by using appropriate security measures.”

 The Hidden Weakness: Key Control